About The Committee

 The Committee determines its own subjects for inquiry and also deals with any proposals for legislation, statutory instruments or petitions referred to it.
 Further details on these subjects can be found in our Current Business section of the website.
 When the Committee has chosen the subject for an inquiry, it will normally issue a call for evidence and arrange for witnesses to be invited to appear at a committee meeting.
 Inquiries can typically last for several months although they can be shorter.
 Most inquiries result in the publication of a final report to the Scottish Parliament.

-35th Economy, Energy and Tourism Committee Meeting
+12th Economy, Energy and Tourism Committee Meeting 2014

 Inquiry into Scotland's Economic Future Post-2014

 Read the latest report from the Economy, Energy and Tourism Committee.